Stuycs-K/final-project-9-kangc-kaushald/WORKLOG.md

 ### date 5/24/23
 created the method for button push as a test version to print out 5 different numbers depending on the number key pressed

+### date 5/25/23
+Updated player by a bit and mainly worked on fixing the stat application process and added gear types

 info